 SeaWorld Orlando All Day Dining Deal

 When I was looking through SeaWorld Information for my trip to Orlando I thought about the food budget often.
-Because I was getting a package for everything (see Save on Family Travel for how I did that) the food was the wild card for our budget.
+Because I was getting a package for everything including our admission ticket (see Save on Family Travel for how I did that) the food was the wild card for our budget.
 It was the only thing I couldn’t predict.
 I decided to check out the SeaWorld Orlando All Day Dining Deal and see if it would be worth the money.

 What Is The SeaWorld Orlando All Day Dining Deal?

 At the front gate, or at most of the finer dining areas, you can purchase the pass (a wrist band with a bar code) to visit all the participating restaurants with almost all of the menu items included.
 The price of the SeaWorld All Day Dining Deal is $34.99 for each adult and $19.99 per child.
 (Updated 6/26/23 it is now $49.99 for adults and $24.99 for kids).